JashonMenya/Java/README.md

 Client-server architecture is a versatile and widely adopted model that underlies many of the applications and services we use daily, enabling efficient and distributed computing across networks.

+## Java Strings

+Java strings are sequences of characters (such as letters, numbers, punctuation, etc.) that are treated as a single unit.
+In Java, strings are represented by the String class, which is part of the standard Java library.

 ### What is a String?

 In Java, a `String` is an object that represents a sequence of characters.
 It is one of the most commonly used data types in Java.